-With a little bit of attention this tough cut can give your Texas brisket a run for its money.
-Slow braised in beef au jus and butter this eye round has massive beef flavor!
+However, with a little bit of attention, this “tough cut” can give your Texas brisket a run for its money.
+Slow-braised in beef au jus and butter this eye round has massive beef flavor!

-The Eye of Round Roast is located on the back leg of the cow and at first glance looks very similar to the tenderloin.
+The eye of the round roast is located on the back leg of the cow and at first glance looks very similar to the tenderloin.

 To break all that down you’ll want to cook this cut low and slow.
 Not for nothing another big advantage of the eye round is the price.